rs/zerolog/README.md

 #### Error Logging with Stacktrace

+Zerolog supports two external error libraries to print out stack traces.

-Using `github.com/pkg/errors`, you can add a formatted stacktrace to your errors.
+Using `github.com/pkg/errors`, you can add a formatted stacktrace to your errors like this:

 ```go
 package main